Your guide to 15-year fixed mortgages

 • U.S. Department of Agriculture (USDA) loans (Chase does not offer USDA loans at this time.)

 Before moving forward in the process, it makes sense to decide which of these loan options you’re interested in pursuing.
-You can also come back to this step after you talk with lenders to get a better sense for your options.
+You can also come back to this step after you talk with lenders to get a better sense of your options.

 2. Shop lenders